2022 Kuching City F.C. season

 The 2022 season was Kuching City's seventh year in existence and their third season in the Malaysia Premier League, second tier of Malaysian football.
-The club also participated in the Malaysia FA Cup and Malaysia Cup.
+The club also participated in the Malaysia FA Cup and the Malaysia Cup.

 Events

 Hidhir Idris joined the club on loan from Kedah Darul Aman.
 Shafizi Iqmal dan Wan Muhammad Faiz also joined the club with one-year contract.

 The club signed three new foreign players Yuki Tanigawa, Abu Kamara and Keanu Marsh-Brown for the 2022 season.